-Precautions are necessary, but travelers should be realistic.
-When traveling anyplace in the world, common sense is essential.
 A good rule of thumb is that you can generally trust people whom you approach for help, assistance, or directions-but be wary of anyone who approaches you offering the same.
 The more insistent they are, the more cautious you should be.
-The crime rate is on the whole much lower in Mexico than in most parts of the United States, and the nature of crimes in general is less violent-most crime is motivated by robbery, or by jealousy.
-Random, violent, or serial crime is essentially unheard of in Mexico.
-You are much more likely to meet kind and helpful Mexicans than you are to encounter those set on thievery and deceit.
+But you are much more likely to meet kind and helpful Mexicans than you are to encounter those set on thievery and deceit.